vrchatapi/vrchatapi-csharp/docs/InviteApi.md

             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
             // config.AddApiKeyPrefix("auth", "Bearer");

+            // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
+            HttpClientHandler httpClientHandler = new HttpClientHandler();
-            var apiInstance = new InviteApi(config);
+            var apiInstance = new InviteApi(httpClient, config, httpClientHandler);
             var userId = "userId_example";  // string | Must be a valid user ID.
-            var messageType = (InviteMessageType) "message";  // InviteMessageType | The type of message to fetch, must be a valid InviteMessageType. var slot = 56;  // int | The message slot to fetch of a given message type. var updateInviteMessageRequest = new UpdateInviteMessageRequest(); // UpdateInviteMessageRequest | Message of what to set the invite message to. (optional)
+            var messageType = (InviteMessageType) "message";  // InviteMessageType | The type of message to fetch, must be a valid InviteMessageType. var slot = 56;  // int | The message slot to fetch of a given message type. var updateInviteMessageRequest = new UpdateInviteMessageRequest?(); // UpdateInviteMessageRequest? | Message of what to set the invite message to. (optional)

             try
             {